Haivision/srt/docs/APISocketOptions.md

 Set up the packet filter.
 The string must match appropriate syntax for packet filter setup.

+Empty value of this option means that for this connection party filter isn't required, but it will accept any filter settings if provided by the peer.
+If this option is changed in both parties simultaneously, the resulting configuration will be an integrated configuration from both parties, that is, parameters that are set only on one side will have the value defined by that side, and parameters not set in either side will be set as default.
+In case when you use two different packet filter types, or for the same parameter there's a different value specified, it is treated as conflict, and the connection will be rejected.

-As there can only be one configuration for both parties, it is recommended that one party defines the full configuration while the other only defines the matching packet filter type (for example, one sets `fec,cols:10,rows:-5,layout:staircase` and the other just `fec`).
-Both parties can also set this option to the same value.
+In general it is recommended that one party defines the full configuration, while the other keeps this value empty.

-The packet filter function will attempt to merge configuration definitions, but if the options specified are in conflict, the connection will be rejected.
+If you read this option after the connection is established, it should return you the full configuration that has been agreed upon by both parties.

 For details, see [Packet Filtering & FEC](packet-filtering-and-fec.md).